Tales of Tech Interviews

 A/B deployments and iteration techniques are a given when it comes to building a product these days, I wonder why it is not applied to internal processes too.

-Finally, a quick word for younger devs out there
+Also, a quick word for younger devs out there:

-Similarly, being in a BigTech won’t guarantee you’re surrounded by geniuses; and being at a startup doesn’t guarantee that you’re surrounded by hustlers.
+Being in a BigTech won’t guarantee you’re surrounded by geniuses; and being at a startup doesn’t guarantee that you’ll morph into a rockstar or an urban legend.

-If you’re really looking to build a solid and fulfiling career, try to focus on yourself and improving your skills.
+If you’re really looking to build a solid and fulfilling career, try to focus on yourself and improving your skills.

 Lastly, don’t get disheartened if a few interviews go bad.
 Unfortunately, no matter how much we try, interviews cannot be 100% objective.
 So a few of them going bad don’t mean much.